KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 ----------------------

-The :ref:`integrator-cmd` command selects a numerical integration routine from the templates provided in the :file:`$KPP_HOME/int` folder, or implemented by the user.
+The :ref:`integrator-cmd` command selects a numerical integration routine from the templates provided in the :file:`$KPP_HOME/int` directory, or implemented by the user.

 In this example, the :ref:`Rosenbrock integrator <rosenbrock-methods>`